a journey to the roof of the World - Mount Everest

-You will start your journey in Kathmandu with some sightseeing to the most fascinating places, before flying off to Lukla.
-The quickest route into the Khumbu is by air from Kathmandu on a forty flight into hilltop village of Lukla.
+The accommodation we use in Kathmandu is right in the heart of Thamel.
+Then the flight to Lukla.
+The quickest route into the Khumbu is by air from Kathmandu on a forty minute flight into Lukla.
 Throughout the trip you'll encounter the local Buddhist people reciting the mantra of "Om mani padme hum" which you will also see inscribed on endless mani walls.
-The trip is about 5-8hrs walking per day with some days of the trek being longer.
+The trip is about 5-8hours walking daily with some days of the trek being longer.

 Day-1: Arrive Kathmandu